Ricky Watters: Recruitment and 1987 season

 Watters arrived at the University of Notre Dame in 1987 as a highly touted member of head coach Lou Holtz's second recruiting class.
 The class was the Fighting Irish's second consecutive top 10 recruiting class, following on the heels of the '86 class which included star quarterback Tony Rice.
 Watters began the season backing up Mark Green and occasionally returning kickoffs.
-Behind Rice and an infusion of new talent, the team went 8–4 and appeared in the Cotton Bowl Classic against Texas A&M.
+Behind Rice and an infusion of new talent, and the team went 8–4 and appeared in the Cotton Bowl Classic against Texas A&M.

 1988 national championship season

 Following the departure of Heisman Trophy winner Tim Brown, Holtz moved Watters to Brown's flanker position for the 1988 season to ignite the Irish passing attack.
 The move paid dividends as Watters led the team in receiving.
 Watters' contribution on special teams was equally impressive as he returned two punts for touchdowns.